Ghansor

-Ghansor is a small census town in Seoni district in the state of Madhya Pradesh.
+Ghansor(Kanhapaas) is a small census town in Seoni district in the state of Madhya Pradesh.
 It serves the headquarters for Janpad panchayat Ghansor.
 It hosts a railway station which is in the South Eastern Central Railways zone connecting Jabalpur and Balaghat.
 It has a government community health centre and has a robust government education centre with a network of schools and colleges both private and public.
 It is well connected with bus services from Lakhnadon, Seoni, Jabalpur and Mandla.
-Examples of recorded temperature conditions are; the lowest temperature has been -4°C on a winter night at 3:00 am in 2018, and the highest temperature has been 52°C at 3.00 pm in summer, 2016.

 Geography

 Ghansor is located at 22.65°N 79.95°E. It has an average elevation of 582 metres (1,909 feet).

-The town is situated in heart of India.
-Ghansaur is a Tehsil / Block (CD) in the Seoni District of Madhya Pradesh.
-According to Census 2011 information the sub-district code of Ghansaur block is 03661.
-Total area of Ghansaur is 1,096 km² including 1,091.31 km² rural area and 5.16 km² urban area.
-Ghansaur has a population of 1,42,662 peoples.
-There are 33,092 houses in the sub-district.
-There are about 216 villages in Ghansaur block.
+The town is situated in the heart of India.
+Ghansor is a Tehsil / Block (CD) in the Seoni District of Madhya Pradesh.
+According to Census 2011 information the sub-district code of Ghansor block is 03661.
+Total area of Ghansor is 1,096 km2 including 1,091.31 km2 rural area and 5.16 km2 urban area.
+Ghansor as a sub-district has a population of 1,42,662 people.
+The average annual rainfall ranges from 1200 to 1400 mm.
+Agriculture forms the backbone of the local economy, with major crops including paddy, maize, wheat, and soyabean.
+It is well connected by both rail and road.